Table of Contents

 For example, under the common law, an individual must prove that the condition comes under the insurance policy and provide solid evidence of the accident causing CRPS.
 However, under ERISA, an individual must prove that the denial of the claim was arbitrary and capricious.

-Even if the insurance company believes that there is cause for CRPS, it is the limitations and the restrictions of the diagnoses that can eventually lead to claims denial.
-CRPS is a very difficult medical condition to prove under common law and to argue over it in ERISA becomes even more challenging.
+Even if the insurance company believes that there is cause for CRPS, the limitations and the restrictions of the diagnoses can eventually lead to claims denial.
+CRPS is a challenging medical condition to prove under common law, and arguing over it in ERISA becomes even more difficult.

 When dealing with cases in ERISA, an individual should have all their documentation complete.
 The individual must prove and attach supporting evidence for CRPS and also the resulting disability from it.
 Going under medical care by doctors who have experience with patients having CRPS can lead to a solid medical report for supporting documents.

 If you or your loved ones were in an accident and now have CRPS due to someone else’s negligence, reach out to an expert disability lawyer in California.
-Ehline Law has substantial experience in dealing with insurance companies and long-term disability cases resulting in millions in compensation.
+Ehline Law has substantial experience dealing with insurance companies and long-term disability cases, resulting in millions in compensation.

-Our attorneys work on a no win no fee basis meaning that we don’t charge until we bring in the money.
-Our 5 star client reviews on Yelp! and other review websites don’t life.
+Our attorneys work on a no-win no, fee basis meaning that we don’t charge until we bring in the money.
+Our 5-star client reviews on Yelp! and other review websites don’t want life.
 We are the firm to make your CRPS claim stick!